instill-ai/instill-core/examples/vdp-101/sync/README.md

 $ python sync-http-multipart.py --api-gateway-url=http://localhost:8080 --pipeline-id=vdp-101-sync --image-file=dog.jpg
 ```

-For further details about this example, please read [VDP 101 [4/7] How to Trigger a SYNC Pipeline](https://www.instill.tech/tutorials/vdp-101-4-how-to-trigger-a-sync-pipeline) and [VDP 101 [5/7] How to Parse Responses from SYNC Pipelines](https://www.instill.tech/tutorials/vdp-101-5-how-to-parse-vdp-responses).
+For further details about this example, please read [VDP 101 [4/7] How to trigger a SYNC pipeline](https://www.instill.tech/tutorials/vdp-101-4-how-to-trigger-a-sync-pipeline) and [VDP 101 [5/7] How to parse responses from SYNC pipelines](https://www.instill.tech/tutorials/vdp-101-5-how-to-parse-vdp-responses).